 Simone?!
 Satchell is a Black Trans Queer Non-binary differently-abled artist, originally hailing from Staten Island, NY.
-Simone currently lives in Harlem.
+Simone currently lives in The Bronx.
 Simone completed his desire to reside in all 5 boroughs when he moved to Queens in 2016.
 He completed his undergraduate education at Queens College, obtaining a Bachelor of Fine Arts in 2008.
 He served as a Public Ally Fellow at the Queens Museum as the Coordinator of OST Youth and Family Programs where he worked with families and youth in different out of school time capacities from 2015-2017.

 Simone’s art is a means of working through his mind's pathways and his best tool for communicating.
 He has developed a deep passion for using artistic expression to help foster healing within himself and to help others experience the same types of freedoms that have proven to be life-saving for him.